jseluis/artificial_intelligence_for_trading/README.md

  My Solutions for the Projects - Artificial Intelligence for Trading Nanodegree

- "Do not underestimate the power of AI ..."
+ "Never underestimates the power of AI ..."

  ![myImage](https://i.pinimg.com/originals/0c/25/18/0c2518c5aadae30a8c492eeebde952a9.gif)